ashik5757/ScoreBoard-Project/README.md

 -	User can start a new match every time after finish a match.
 -	User can choose the number of overs.
 -	User can set the two team names and players name as well.
+-	AutoTextFill - team and player names will be suggested in textfield option.
 -	User can set the team which is going to bat first and also set the striker and non-striker.
 -	Live visualize of the scoreboard with control panel
 -	Update any type of run (by bat or Extra) by clicking button or by choose from the option